deepgram-devs/deepgram-demos-flux-streaming/README.md

-# Deepgram FLUX API Demo
+# Deepgram FLUX Streaming Demo

 A simple JavaScript demo application for testing the Deepgram FLUX API - the first conversational speech recognition model designed for voice agents.